 Doing so can cost your thousands of dollars in bookings and months of lost work not to mention the cost starting all over shooting new images to build a new portfolio.

 Your body condition will be addressed.
 You could be asked to tone up or gain some weight.
 We'll guide you with specific healthy approaches to accomplish these goals.
-We do not support DIETING or the use of Drugs to address these goals.
+We do not support dieting or the use of drugs to address these goals.
 We support taking a healthy and natural approach to developing lifestyle habits that support a tone body and healthy mind.
-Support Tips related to these practices can be found in the support library of this site and through your BOOK MGMT’s team.

-your physical the business of modeling First we will want to get your look i.e. hair, physique, and psyche (Mindset) ready.
+First, we will want to get your look i.e., hair, physique, and psyche (Mindset) ready.
 It could be you need to grow your hair and keep it trimmed until it can be properly shaped into a current and workable look, or we may need to cut your hair to compliment your look and compliment your facial features.

 Digitals are crucial so we can see where you are in progressive stages.